Earn a Human Resources Bachelor's Degree Online

 In this program, you will have the opportunity to study with highly regarded faculty from the School of Labor and Employment Relations, part of the Penn State College of the Liberal Arts, one of the premier liberal arts institutions in the world.
 The School of Labor and Employment Relations has offered undergraduate degree programs since its founding in 1942, including one of the largest undergraduate programs for labor and human resources in the United States.
 Our faculty has an extensive range of expertise in fields such as employment and labor law, international human resources and employment relations, organizational behavior, and workforce diversity and can help you gain the comprehensive knowledge you need to address today’s most important employment issues.

-Choose the Online Labor and Human Resources Program That Fits Your Career
+Choose the Online Bachelor's Degree That Fits Your Career

 - The bachelor of science program offers the prescribed curriculum in labor and human resources, with additional course electives in management, communications, and accounting to prepare you for the more quantitative aspects of a career in human resources.
 This degree may be your best choice if you wish to work in training and development, staffing, recruitment, compensation, or benefits.
 This degree offers two options: Human Resources or Labor and Employment Relations.